 A smart-but-not-dense guide to creating and bending letters to one’s will

 Turning broken things into joyful moments in the Greatest City in America

 Featured presenter and panelist on design and interdisciplinary collaboration at dozens of conferences and colleges

 The pleasures and pitfalls of an unlimited supply of free books

-Bruce Willen is a multidisciplinary designer, artist, and the founder of Public Mechanics — a design studio working in public and cultural spaces.
-Bruce collaborates with civic, arts, and design innovators on projects that jaywalk through the intersection of experiential design, placemaking, public art, and civic design.
+Bruce Willen is a multidisciplinary designer, artist, musician, and the founder of Public Mechanics — a design studio working in public and cultural spaces.
+Bruce collaborates with civic, arts, and design innovators on projects that jaywalk through the intersection of experiential design, placemaking, public art, performance, and civic design.

 Bruce co-founded the acclaimed design agency Post Typography where he led high-profile branding, digital, public art, and experiential design projects that have shaped the visual language of Baltimore and the sustainable building industry.
 He is the co-author of the book Lettering & Type and has written for the Washington Post, Design Observer, and other publications.
 Bruce’s designs and illustrations have appeared on multiple covers of Time Magazine, The New York Times, and ESPN, among others.
 His work has received numerous fancy-pants design awards and has been published in dozens of design periodicals and books from Phaidon, Taschen, and Rizzoli, as well as a Post Typography monograph from European publisher Pyramyd Éditions.
 He has spoken at the Cooper Union, Minneapolis College of Art & Design, and Harvard University among many others.